-Man-made fibers on the other hand are good in resisting water, thus less prone to staining.
-They are also stretchable, durable, strong, and good in retaining shape.
-Their negative qualities include being prone to skin allergies and nonbiodegradable.
+Man-made fibers, on the other hand, are good at resisting water and thus less prone to staining.
+They are also stretchable, durable, strong, and good at retaining shape.
+Their negative qualities include being prone to skin allergies and being non-biodegradable.

 Different types of popular blended fabrics